AlexMercedCoder/MercedUI/readme.md

 #### Static methods

-MercedElement.register(classInstance) - registers a component instance with the global state
+MercedElement.gRegister(classInstance) - registers a component instance with the global state

 MercedElement.clearRegister() - removes all components from global registry